epoirierIRD/Low-cost_oxygen_sensor/README.md

 # To check that the time of your linux machine logging the seeed probe data is correct compred with http://time.is
 date
 ```
+We estimate around 80mg /L of sodium sulfite Na2SO3 to remove totally oxygen.
+Correct number is 65.4mg /L